OpenEuroLLM/multi-cluster-eval/README.md

 - Generate a SLURM job array to evaluate all model-task combinations
 - Submit the jobs with appropriate cluster-specific resource allocations

+In case you meet HuggingFace quotas issues, make sure you are logged in by setting your `HF_TOKEN` and that you are part of [OpenEuroLLM](https://huggingface.co/OpenEuroLLM) organization.

 ## Installation

 ### JURECA/JSC Specifics

-Due to the limit space in $HOME on JSC clusters, you must set these `uv` specific environment variables to avoid running out of space:
+Due to the limit space in `$HOME` on JSC clusters, you must set these `uv` specific environment variables to avoid running out of space:

 ```bash
 export UV_CACHE_DIR="<some-workspace-dir>/.cache/uv-cache"